SecretNest/FileWatcherForEmby/README.md

    2. ``uninstall``: to uninstall the Windows Service.
    3. ``start``: to start the Windows Service.
    4. ``stop``: to stop the Windows Service.

+### NOTE
+For Windows Server mode, make sure the service account has access to the folders being monitored.